Meditation my organic medicine

 Suddenly this week–11 years after his passing–my father is visiting my dreams.
 He doesn’t answer my question about afterlife.
 But in his usual black beret, he takes me to a house with a massive front yard–acres big.
 It needs watering–and together we decide it needs more trees.

-Haiku… Dad says in my dream your therapy
+Dad says in my dream

 The next day I see acupuncturist #6 for the pain in my fingers.
 Looks like Rheumatoid Arthritis.
 I go home, sleep for 16 hour and dream.